-- Save more than you spend (even if you live at home with your parents or earn minimum wage).
+- Save more than you spend (even if you live at home with your parents earning minimum wage).

-- Start investing earlier than you think you need to (life is short, your 60s will be here before you know it).
+- Start investing earlier than you think you need to (the years are short but the nights last forever – this is why it feels like you have plenty of time but your 60s will actually be here before you know it).

 - Automate your investments (turn on your 401(k) deposits, make regular IRA deposits, even if it’s just an automatic transfer from your checking account to your savings account each paycheck).